Digressive/HyperV-Backup-Utility/README.md

 When the -NoPerms switch is enabled:

-Gracefully shutdown the first alphabetically named VM.
+-Gracefully shutdown the first alphabetically named VM.

-Copy all configuration, VHD, and snapshot/checkpoint files to the specified backup location.
+-Copy all configuration, VHD, and snapshot/checkpoint files to the specified backup location.

-Start the Virtual Machine, and move on to the next VM if applicable.
+-Start the Virtual Machine, and move on to the next VM if applicable.

-Optionally cleanup old backups or keep a configurable number of days worth of backups.
+-Optionally cleanup old backups or keep a configurable number of days worth of backups.

-Optionally create a zip file of the export and remove the original backup folder.
+-Optionally create a zip file of the export and remove the original backup folder.

-Optionally create a log file and email it to an address of your choice.
+-Optionally create a log file and email it to an address of your choice.

-When the -NoPerms switch is not enabled:
+-When the -NoPerms switch is not enabled:

-Run an export operation of each VM alphabetically, exporting the VMs to the specified backup location.
+-Run an export operation of each VM alphabetically, exporting the VMs to the specified backup location.
 The VMs are kept online.

-Optionally cleanup old backups or keep a configurable number of days worth of backups.
+-Optionally cleanup old backups or keep a configurable number of days worth of backups.

-Optionally create a zip file of the export and remove the original backup folder.
+-Optionally create a zip file of the export and remove the original backup folder.

-Optionally create a log file and email it to an address of your choice.
+-Optionally create a log file and email it to an address of your choice.

 Why Is The -NoPerms Switch Needed?